gafemoyano/gafemoyano11ty/src/en/posts/from-tailwind-to-vanilla-extract.md

 ## Takeaways

 This article isn't by any means meant to bash on Tailwind.
 While it was a very real possibility that it wasn't going to be the right fit to build a Component Library it was still a good way to get the ball rolling given the team's size and constraints .
-I think it's valuable to write about the experience of hitting some of the walls that you might encounter with these libraries in the context of a real life application since I find that most articles focus on shallow use cases that don't give you the full picture in order to understand some of the trade offs of a library.
+I think it's valuable to write about the experience of hitting some of the walls that you might encounter with these libraries in the context of building a production application since I find that most articles focus on shallow use cases that don't give you the full picture in order to understand some of the trade offs of a library.

 On a personal note, I am very impressed by Vanilla Extract and I feel like I'll be reaching for it more often on projects that require a component based approach, while keeping tailwind as my preferred solution for server side templates.
 I'm particularly excited to see how Web Components continue to mature and I think Vanilla Extract, being statically extracted at build time, fits into that ecosystem.